Overview

 - Are you being treated for high blood pressure?

-- Do you take your medicines as prescribed by your health care provider?
+- Do you take your medicines as prescribed by your healthcare professional?

 - Is there a history of brain aneurysm or brain aneurysm rupture in your family?